kataletho/getdata-007/README.md

 There are three files in this repository:

 1. This ReadMe.md
-2. run_analysis.R - A script used to generate a tidy dataset
+2. run_analysis.R - A script used to generate a tidy dataset containing the average mean and standard deviation values across a series of measurements by subject and activity based on data from a phone's accelerometer and gyroscope.
 3. summarized_data.txt - The file containing tidy data from running the run_analysis.R script.

 ## Usage